paulbradshaw/journalismrecipebook/explainer.md

 Explainers are a genre of article that 'explains' something currently newsworthy (such as a developing news story, new technology or trend).
 Typically they lead on - and *answer* - questions that people might be asking (and, crucially, typing into search engines: explainers are often heavily optimised for search engines).

-The following examples give you an idea both of the angles typically taken, and the importance of a topical hook:

-* *[Myanmar Coup: What You Need To Know](https://www.huffingtonpost.co.uk/entry/myanmar-military-coup-explained_uk_6017a972c5b653f644d528d6)* (as a coup began in the country)
-* *[Royal charters: what are they and how do they work?](https://www.theguardian.com/media/2012/dec/07/leveson-inquiry-royal-charter-history)* (when it was being proposed by one inquiry)
-* *[How many people are sleeping on the streets?](https://www.bbc.co.uk/news/av/uk-47068063/how-many-people-are-sleeping-rough-in-england)* (as new figures hit the headlines)
-* *[World Cup 2018: Everything you need to know in seven charts](https://www.bbc.co.uk/sport/football/44388118)* (as the tournament is about to begin)

 Sometimes these answer 'What' and 'how' questions, with "What you need to know about..." or "Everything you need to know" being commonly employed.
 The **listicle** (structuring the information into a numbered series of pieces of information) or **charticle** format (the same, but with a chart for each item) is also often used.
+Sometimes they are part of a regular series that focuses on a particular topical subject each day or week, such as The Guardian's [The Briefing](https://www.theguardian.com/news/series/the-briefing) or [Vox's explainers](https://www.vox.com/explainers).

 Here's the recipe: